-Travelers can find cozy, convenient lodging for $50, $20 or even free in virtually every destination -- as long as they know where to look.
+Travelers can find cozy, convenient places to stay for $50, $20 or even free in virtually every destination -- as long as they know where to look.

 Aside from airfare, lodging is typically the expense that takes the biggest bite out of a vacation budget.
 But there's no need to rack up hotel stays for $100 - $200 a night or more.
 Creative travelers who are willing to consider alternatives to hotels could pay a fraction of that price -- or nothing at all.

-Below, we review 10 options and evaluate the pros and cons of each.
+Below, we review 10 hotel alternatives and evaluate the pros and cons of each.
 Read on to see if these affordable alternatives to hotels are something you'll dig or want to dump.

 Short-Term Room Rentals

 Do you love a chance to meet people, see how they live, maybe play a midnight game of Scrabble or Call of Duty?
-Although you may score a cottage all by yourself, it's more likely you'll get a small bedroom and share a bath.
+Although you may score a cottage all by yourself, the cheaper options are usually a small bedroom with a shared bath.
 If that's cool with you, a short-term room rental is your thing.

 If uncertainly keeps you awake at night, you may sleep better at a chain hotel.